Try these recipes with applesauce to make the most of this versatile fruit puree! Cakes, muffins, and brownies are all better with applesauce.

 Here are all the best recipes with applesauce to use up a jar…or to get your applesauce fix!
 Cakes, muffins, brownies, and cookies are all more perfect with applesauce (we think).

 First up in our best recipes with applesauce: applesauce cake!
 This fruit puree makes for incredibly moist cake: this one is scented with cinnamon and perfectly fluffy.
-It’s got a healthy spin with olive oil and Greek yogurt, and instead of calorie-rich icing there’s a sprinkle of powdered sugar.
-And the best part?
+The best part?
 It’s beyond easy: simply mix all the ingredients together in the baking pan.
 No mixing bowls required!

 Hello and welcome to our favorite cookie recipe…spiced Applesauce Cookies!
 These are so moist and irresistible, you’ll forget about everything else and you savory each chewy bite.
 The applesauce makes them ultra moist, and they’ve got a little oatmeal to balance the sweet.
 They’re like a lighter version of an oatmeal cream pie: which is AOK in our book.